alokyadavnp/BaghLearn/README.md

 * Linux or Windows operating system.

 ### Installing

-Install Unity on Ubuntu 18.04.
+1. Installing Unity on Ubuntu 18.04.

+    1a.
 Open a terminal (Ctrl+Alt+T) and use the following command:
 ```
 sudo apt install ubuntu-unity-desktop
 ```